Grant and Publication Support

 Information about CARC facilities and resources

 As part of the Information Technology Services (ITS) department, CARC resources are housed within the ITS data center and monitored 24/7.
 Basic resources are available at no cost to USC researchers.

-CARC resources include a large-scale HPC cluster system with around 1,300 compute nodes (totaling around 26,000 cores) connected via a 56 gigabits-per-second (Gbps) InfiniBand FDR low-latency interconnection network, and more than 10 petabytes of combined disk storage in four file systems.
-These 1,300 compute nodes make up the Discovery general-use cluster (~500 nodes) and the Endeavour condo cluster (~800 nodes).
-Among the nodes, more than 100 of them are equipped with graphics processing units (GPUs) to support accelerated computational simulations as well as advanced data science analysis.
+CARC resources include a large-scale HPC cluster system with around 1,500 compute nodes (totaling around 45,000 cores) connected via a 200 gigabits-per-second (Gbps) InfiniBand NDR low-latency interconnection network, and more than 10 petabytes of combined disk storage in four file systems.
+These 1,500 compute nodes make up the Discovery general-use cluster (about 600 nodes) and the Endeavour condo cluster (about 900 nodes).
+Among the nodes, around over 200 of them are equipped with graphics processing units (GPUs) to support accelerated computational simulations as well as advanced data science analysis.